kailash-manasarovar/statement/docs/timeline/2022/september.md

 ### Piano

 - My teacher is Maria Hontanilla Alfonso.
 - Mercedes Correas Lara is her student also.
-This doesn't make sense because Mercedes was in year 1 2015-16, which means she should have finished her studies two years previously.
+This doesn't make sense because Mercedes was in the first year in 2015-16, which means she should have finished her studies two years previously.
 - It's even more curious given that Mercedes has clearly done no practice in 6 years.
-- Whenever I go to class, Mercedes class is on and I wait 20/30 minutes into my class time before she leaves.
+- Whenever I go to class, Mercedes is finishing her class, and I wait 20/30 minutes while she eats into my class time (because she was late) before she leaves.
-- Then Mercedes spends 10/15/20 minutes talking before she actually leaves.
+- Then Mercedes spends 10/15/20 minutes talking to her before she actually leaves.
 - Sometimes I'm left with 10 minutes of class.
 - This is a weekly occurrence.
 - I'm unable to stay later as I'm working and my hours aren't so flexible.
 - It feels purposeful but I don't complain.
+I feel like complaining will make them feel justified about something.

 ### Harmony